MA CRISE DANS TA CRISE - 2011

 FLOCK - 2007

-In 2007 the Fysalida dance company produced the solo-performance “Flock the stargazer” and the video art piece “Flock, the glass fish” and “Flock, the stargazer”, which were presented from 10 to 13 November 2007 at the Pagopoieion Theatre-1st floor, in Heraklion Crete.
+In 2007 the Fysalida dance produced the solo-performance “Flock the stargazer” and the video art piece “Flock, the glass fish” and “Flock, the stargazer”, which were presented from 10 to 13 November 2007 at the Pagopoieion Theatre-1st floor, in Heraklion Crete.
 The video art piece “Flock, the star gazer” was also screened at Booze Cooperativa in Athens, at Athens Video Dance Project 2010, at Athens Video Festival 2010, at Athens Fringe Festival 2011, at the International Symposium of Nafpaktos 2011, as also at several festivals in Greece and abroad.

 “Flock” and its characters are an alternative artistic insight into what is happening around us and what roles we play every day.
 Our fear of saying no to the theory of the flock.
 The traps which swallow up whole any stimulus-hook presented to us.
 Insecurity intensifying our senses, destroying above all the images which it demanded that we portray.